MarcosYonamine963/button-debouncer/README.md

 # Four Debounced Buttons

-The designed board have four debounced tactile buttons.
+The designed board has four debounced tactile buttons.

 The board has an 6-pin socket header, containing the VCC, GND and the four output signals (Q1 to Q4).